Modi Uses Somnath to Tie Faith to State Power

 A shrine is being used as a national metaphor

 This is not just devotional rhetoric.
 Modi is folding Somnath into a larger state narrative he has used repeatedly this year: heritage as proof of continuity, and continuity as proof of political legitimacy.
-In January, he called Somnath a symbol of “civilisational courage” during the Somnath Swabhiman Parv, which marked 1,000 years since the first attack on the temple in 1026 (
+In January, he called Somnath a symbol of “civilisational courage” during the Somnath Swabhiman Parv, which marked 1,000 years since the first attack on the temple in 1026 (The Hindu;

 The Hindu).
 Now he is extending that framing to the 75th anniversary of the restored temple’s reopening to devotees, with a planned visit on May 11, the date linked to Rajendra Prasad’s 1951 inauguration of the rebuilt shrine (